-New product development is the process developing, creating, identifying, evaluation, and commercialization of a new product in the market is called new product development.
-There are several steps for developing new product.
+New product development is the process of developing, creating, identifying, evaluation, and commercialization of a new product in the market is called new product development.
+There are several steps in the process of new product development.

-It is the very first step in the process of developing a product.
+1. Idea generation: It is the very first step in the process of developing a product.
 In this stage researchers or marketers can identifying customer needs and wants.
 The development of a product will start with the concept.
-The rest of the process will ensure that ideas are tested for their viability, so in the beginning all ideas are good ideas
+The rest of the process will ensure that ideas are tested for their viability, so in the beginning, all ideas are good ideas

 2. Idea screening: The second step in New product development is Idea screening.
 The purpose of idea generation is to create a large pool of ideas.
 The purpose of this stage is to pare these down to those that are genuinely worth pursuing.
 Companies have different methods for doing this from product review committees to formal market research.
-It, is helpful at this stage to have a checklist that can be used to rate each idea based on the factors required for successfully launching the product in the marketplace and their relative importance.
+It is helpful at this stage to have a checklist that can be used to rate each idea based on the factors required for successfully launching the product in the marketplace and their relative importance.

 3. Concept Development and Testing: The third step in New product development is Concept Development and Testing.
 An attractive idea has to be developed into a Product concept.
 As opposed to a product idea that is an idea for a product that the company can see itself marketing to customers, a product concept is a detailed version of the idea stated in meaningful consumer terms.